dhmay/jamstats/README.md

 Once I get my hands on some v5.x files, I'll make the necessary changes and dump 4.x support.

 Right now, this is purely a Python API -- there's no packaging or ability to do stuff from the commandline.
-The very simplest thing you can do to check it out is something like:
+The very simplest thing you can do to check it out is to add the `src` directory to your PYTHONPATH, fire up Python or Jupyter or whatever, and do something like:

 ```python
 from jamstats.io import scoreboard_json_io